cinnData/PythonBootcamp/[PY-05] Control statements.md

 6. A **nested list** is a list of lists, that is, a list whose items are lists.
 For instance, `[[1, 2], [], ['a']]`.
 Write a function that *flattens* a nested list, transforming it into a new list whose items are the items contained in the items of the original list.
 Given the above example, that function would return `[1, 2, 'a']`.

-7. Write a function that combines strings from two lists, pasting every string from the second list after every string from the first list.
+7. Write a function that combines strings from two lists of the same length, pasting every string from the second list after every string from the first list.
 For instance, given the lists `['A', 'B']` and `['X', 'Y']`, that function would return the list `['AX', 'AY', 'BX', 'BY']`.